Natural Treatments and Prevention

 An Ayurvedic herb and one of the best working plants against hepatitis B and C, by reducing increased liver enzymes.
 It has specific antiviral properties and may be used alone or in combination with an antiviral drug.
 Used by Ayurvedic practitioners for more than 3,000 years against fatty liver and liver cirrhosis.

-It can inhibit the growth of hepatitis B virus by down-regulating the proteins responsible for the multiplication of this virus.
+It can inhibit the growth of hepatitis B virus by down-regulating the protein complex (NF-kB), responsible for the multiplication of this virus.

 It has been used in Ayurvedic medicine for more than 1000 years.
 Can be employed as an effective alternative and complementary treatment against Hepatitis C; effectively inhibited HCV replication which resulted in reduced HCV RNA titer and translation level of viral proteins.